portellam/Easy-Launch-INI-Switcher/.github/README.md

 The `launch.ini` file is used by [DashLaunch](../REFERENCES.md/#dashlaunch) to configure boot options and plugins.

 ## 2. Disclaimer
+> [!WARNING]
+> - Do not go online WITHOUT A STEALTH SERVER.
+Without a stealth server, the risk of a console and/or account ban IS CERTAIN.
+With a stealth server, the risk of either ban is low, but NOT ZERO.
+>
-This software is provided WITHOUT WARRANTY.
+> - This software is provided WITHOUT WARRANTY.
 Any damages caused to your console, personal computer, personal device, or person is YOUR RESPONSIBILITY.
+>

-This software is FREE.
+> - This software is FREE.
 If you paid for it, demand a refund.
+>

-This software expects dependencies to exist and be found in expected directories.
+> - This software expects dependencies to exist and be found in expected directories.
 If a dependency cannot be found (does not exist, is in an invalid path, or is mismatched), this may lead to FAILURE or UNEXPECTED BEHAVIOR of the software.

 ## [3.
 Documentation](../LAUNCH-INI-README.md)
 Includes [how to information](../LAUNCH-INI-README.md#1-how-to-make-a-launchini), *questions, downloads,* and *more.*